|Soaking in a tub with this moisturizing, stress-relieving bubble bath can do wonders after a hard day.|

 The original recipe that I found used liquid soap.
 However, I later made another batch and switched that choice out in favor of another.
 I decided to use pure liquid castile soap.
 Since the castile soap is pure vegetable oil olive oil, I thought it would pamper the skin that much more over the liquid soap with its unneeded extras of dyes and various other chemicals.

-I hope that you try my recipe because it does lubricate the skin quite nicely while relaxing you at the same time.
+I hope that you try my DIY Bubble Bath recipe because it does lubricate the skin quite nicely while relaxing you at the same time.
+You won’t believe how silky your skin feels afterwards once you step out of that tub.

 1 cup of extra-virgin olive oil